Limitations of Noisy Quantum Devices in Computational and Entangling Power: Results

-where $\mathcal{U}$'s are layers of gates and $\Lambda = \Lambda_1^{\otimes n}$ is the noise channel.
-In each layer, a qubit can be manipulated at most by one quantum gate.
-The classical output $C_n(\rho(t))$ from measurements obeys the distribution
+where $\mathcal{U}_{i}$ denotes a gate layer and $\Lambda = \Lambda_1^{\otimes n}$ represents the noise channel and $\Lambda_1$ is the strictly contractive unital noise on each qubit.
+Each layer allows at most one gate operation per qubit.
+The measurement output $C_n(\rho(t))$ will then follow the distribution

-where $X$ is a $n$-bit string and $\ket{X}$ is the corresponding computational basis. \end{definition}
+with $X$ being an $n$-bit string and $\ket{X}$ its computational basis state. \end{definition}

-Importantly, our model does not allow mid-circuit measurements and RESTART operations, i.e., replacing a qubit with a known pure state, such as $\ket{0}$.
-Because both of these operations will enable fault-tolerant quantum computing, which goes beyond the scope of the NISQ era \cite{knill_resilient_1998, aharonov_fault-tolerant_2008,chen_complexity_2022}.
-As a result, we lose the information of the quantum state layer by layer without the opportunity of retrieval.
-Regardless of how small the value of $p$ is, we will eventually have the ``useless'' maximally mixed state $\sigma_0 = \frac{I}{2^n}$, where no information remains.
-The convergence is exponentially fast with respect to the circuit depth $t$.
-Quantitively, the relative entropy between the state $\rho(t)$ and the maximally mixed state decays as
+Our NISQ model prohibits using mid-circuit measurements and refreshing qubits.
+Such restrictions imply that the system's entropy cannot be reduced and will rise following each noise layer.
+We make the assumption intentionally for the NISQ era, as allowing these operations could facilitate fault-tolerant quantum computing below a noise threshold \cite{knill_resilient_1998, aharonov_fault-tolerant_2008}, a capability beyond the scope of the NISQ era \cite{chen_complexity_2023}.

-Another interpretation of the relative entropy $D(\rho(t) | \sigma_0)$ is that it represents the remaining information in the state $\rho(t)$.
-This is due to the relationship $D(\rho(t) | \sigma_0) = n - S(\rho(t))$, where $S(\rho(t))$ denotes the von Neumann entropy of the state $\rho(t)$.
-This result has been derived in previous work\cite{aharonov_limitations_1996,muller-hermes_relative_2016}, while we revisit it with simplified proof in Appendix \ref{app:proofconv}.
+As a result, all stored information will inevitably be lost due to the convergence to the maximally mixed state with growing noisy circuit depth.
+This convergence is exponentially rapid as a function of circuit depth $t$, as reflected in the following lemma, whose proof is available in Methods.